expressjs/express/docs/guide.md

 Express utilizes the HTTP verbs to provide a meaningful, expressive routing API.
 For example we may want to render a user's account for the path _/user/12_, this can be done by defining the route below.
-The values associated to the named placeholders, are passed as the _third_ argument, which here we name _params_.
+The values associated to the named placeholders are available as `req.params`.

-    app.get('/user/:id', function(req, res, params){
+    app.get('/user/:id', function(req, res){
-		res.send('user ' + params.id);
+		res.send('user ' + req.params.id);
 	});

 A route is simple a string which is compiled to a _RegExp_ internally.
 For example